$20 eGift Card off your first purchase with Chewy at $49 with code “WELCOME” CLICK HERE

 If you’re a long-time cat owner, you know how picky cats can be with their food.
 They’re just as picky with smells, too, so some everyday household items can be used or mixed to make a potent feline repellent.

-Cats typically don’t like the smell of citrus, so you can pick an orange or lemon, squeeze it, then add some lavender or peppermint essential oils along with dry herbs like rue, garlic, cayenne, pepper, rosemary, or thyme.
-Mix your solution with 2-3 times as much water, and you’ll have an excellent homemade feline repellent.
+Cats typically don’t like the smell of citrus, so you can pick an orange or lemon, juice it, then add some lavender or peppermint essential oils along with dry herbs like rue, garlic, cayenne, pepper, rosemary, or thyme.

 Some orange (citrus) cleaners are very strong.
 The scent would be a good deterrent.
 However, check before spraying near paintwork that it will not damage the finish on the car.